Table Of Contents

 Working with audio programmers, I also implemented an adaptive soundtrack in the in-house game engine.
 The playlist below can only show the linear ideas, later deployed as stems divided in adaptable chunks, so that they could follow the mood of the gameplay.

-The track “Trailer” is the audio extracted from a full-motion promotional video.
-Besides the light musical texture, almost all the sound effects were recorded in the studio using Foley techniques.
+The following “Trailer” (with and without a light musical texture) is a full-motion extract from a promotional video (2002/2003).
+Almost all the sound effects were recorded in the studio using Foley techniques.

 The following playlist contains a few examples and experiments, created for the action-platform game Ruff Trigger: The Vanocore Conspiracy.